Chapter V: High School Residential and Community Policies, Infractions and Procedures

 The Residence Life Staff conducts a visual inspection of each room on a consistent basis, students will be notified 24 hours before inspections are conducted.
 Should a student fail inspection, the student will be given 24 hours to correct all unsatisfactory conditions.

-All student sign-out cards are located in the Connector Building.
 Students who change destination, companion/drivers, mode of travel, or time/day of return are responsible for telephoning the Connector Desk and reporting this change.

 Students may sign out to walk or bike off campus if it is before sunset and if the weather permits it.
 Students walking off campus must do so as a group of two or more.